Police Operations

 Community Police Offices

-Towers Complex - Kulhavi Hall
+Towers complex - Kulhavi Hall

 The Central Michigan University Police Department currently has two full-time Community Policing Officers.
-Officer Chapman's office is located in Kulhavi Hall, room 130 within the Towers complex, and Officer Martinez's office is adjacent to the Fabiano/Emmons/Woldt lobby.
+Officer Covarrubias' office is located in Kulhavi Hall, room 130 within the Towers complex, and Officer Chapman's office is adjacent to the Fabiano/Emmons/Woldt lobby.
 The Community Policing Officers are responsible for working with students and staff to improve the quality of life for residents by reducing the amount of crimes that occur in the halls.

 Many of our other police officers participate in partnership programs with various residence halls or student organizations on campus.
 They act as a liaison between the group and the police department by attending their organizational meetings, conducting public education and information sessions, and participating in their organizational activities.
 The partnership program has helped spread the community policing philosophy department-wide, enhancing the level of safety and security enjoyed by the entire campus community.